axiomiety/axiomiety.github.io/articles/misc_wireless_insecurity.markdown

 There are tools (Kismet, in particular) which will show you available networks, unmask SSIDs and show you connected clients.
 But where's the fun in that?

 FYI you might need to get the vmware tools installed if you want things like clipboard integration.
-Do an `apt-get update` followed by `apt-get install open-wm-toolbox` and run `vmware-user-suid-wrapper`.
+Do an `apt-get update` followed by `apt-get install open-vm-toolbox` and run `vmware-user-suid-wrapper`.

 Boot up KALI.
 Open a terminal and make sure your wireless adapter has been recognised: